shupershuff/PalworldServerTools/README.md

 - -Version - Used to specifically return server version text provided by -info
 - -ServerName - Used to specifically return server name text provided by -info
 - -ShowPlayers - Show the names of all logged in players.
 TBC FROM v1.1.0 this will instead show a comma separated response, the exact response you'd get from RCON.
-- -ShowPlayerNamess - TBC FROM v1.1.0 ONWARDS Show the names of all logged in players.
+- -ShowPlayerNames - TBC FROM v1.1.0 ONWARDS Show the names of all logged in players.
 - -ShowPlayerCount - Number of players online
 - -Shutdown - Used to initiate a planned shutdown.
 Can be used in conjunction with -shutdowntimer and -shutdownmessage.
 The script will also initiate a broadcast message notifying of shutdown when it's imminent.
 - -ShutdownTimer - Optional parameter.
 Used to specify how many seconds until shutdown should occur.
 If not specified it will use the value from the config file.